 Lift chain lubrication is an important part of your maintenance program.
 The lift chains operate under heavy loadings and function more safely and have longer lift if they are regularly and correctly lubricated.
-HYUNDAI chain lubricant is recommended; it is easily sprayed on and provides superior lubrication.
-Heavy motor oil may also be used as a lubricant and corrosion inhibitor anchors when installing new chains.
-Adjust tension on new chains.
-Lubricate chains when they are installed on the mast.
+HYUNDAI chain lubricant is recommended.
+It is easily sprayed on and provides superior lubrication.
+Heavy motor oil may also be used as a lubricant and corrosion inhibitor.